UtkarshMehrotra/trading_star/README.md

 # trading_star
-This is our public page for our future-proof high frequency trading solution for Deutsche Bank
+This is our public page for our future-proof high frequency trading simple demo for Deutsche Bank, regarding the state of technology in around 10 / 20 years time.